MARIO BUATTA 1935-2018

 To the general public, he was probably the most famous of all interior designers.
 He was dubbed by a reporter as "The Prince of Chintz" after a Kips Bay Decorator Showhouse in 1984 that was obviously filled with the very popular glazed cotton.

 Having gotten his start at the famous B. Altman & Co.
-Dept store, I considered Mario a friend and a collegue.
+Dept store, he learned much of his craft.
+His personality is what set him apart from all other design professionals.
+I considered Mario a friend and a collegue.
 He was a very private person.
-I would see him through the years at luncheons, events, showroom parties and of course I would always see him at the little lamp shade store that use to exist on Lexington Avenue called Oriental lamp shade.
-He would have his glasses on his head and his pages of lists.
+I would see him through the years at luncheons, events, showroom parties and of course, I would always see him at the little lamp shade store that use to exist on Lexington Avenue called Oriental lamp shade.
+He would always have his glasses on his head and be flipping through his pages of lists.
 He always had a smile, a story and was a very warm person.
 There was no drama and he was no diva.

-He was quirky and he was very funny.
+He was also quirky and happen to be very funny.
 Being super talented came easy to him and he was a master at furniture placement, draperies, layering fabrics and so much more.

-He never had an assistant, designed the Blair house (White House Guest House) and several celebrities including Maria Carey and yes he had a great love for glazed cotton.
+He never had an assistant, rather opted to work alone his entire career.
+How he did it all alone is still a mystery to all who knew him well.
+He designed the Blair house (White House Guest House) and several celebrities including Maria Carey and yes actually did have a great love for glazed cotton.